prisma/prisma/docs/tutorial.md

 - Generators (here, that's the generator for Photon.js)
 - [Data model definition](./data-modeling.md#data-model-definition) (the `Post` and `User` models)

+You can also add the `output` field to the `generator` block to specify the file path where Photon.js should be generated.
+Since you're not explicitly specifying the `output` here, it uses the default path which is the project's `node_modules` directory.
+Learn more about the specifics of generating Photon into `node_modules` [here](./photon/codegen-and-node-setup.md).

 ### 3.2.
 Understand the data model definition

 The [data model definition](./data-modeling.md#data-model-definition) inside the schema file has the following responsibilities: